Benjamin-Lee/deep-rules/CONTRIBUTING.md

 Contributions to the article operate on a pull request model.
 We expect participants to actively review pull requests.
 We'd love to have you ask questions, clarify points, and jump in and edit the text.
+For minor changes (fixing a typo or similar), collaborators with push privileges may push directly to master.
+As a rule of thumb, if someone could potentially disagree with the change, make a PR.

 ## Authorship